brettshollenberger/codecabulary/How to Create a Rails App.md

 At Launch Academy we tend to use postgresql.
 So to save yourself a little extra work, make sure you include the --database flag when executing rails new.

-#### 2)  remove turbolinks in Rails 4.x. in Rails 3.x, make sure you remove the public/index.html
+#### 2)  remove turbolinks in Rails 4.x -- for Rails 3.x, make sure you remove the public/index.html

 How to remove Turbolinks: